-The Funds may invest in debt securities of supranational entities.
+The NVIT J.P.
+Morgan MozaicSM Multi-Asset Fund may invest in debt securities of supranational entities.
 Examples of such entities include the International Bank for Reconstruction and Development (World Bank), the European Steel and Coal Community, the Asian Development Bank and the Inter-American Development Bank.
 The government members, or "stockholders," usually make initial capital contributions to the supranational entity and in many cases are committed to make additional capital contributions if the supranational entity is unable to repay its borrowings.
 There is no guarantee that one or more stockholders of a supranational entity will continue to make any necessary additional capital contributions.
-If such contributions are not made, the entity may be unable to pay interest or repay principal on its debt securities, and a Fund may lose money on such investments.
+If such contributions are not made, the entity may be unable to pay interest or repay principal on its debt securities, and the Fund may lose money on such investments.